Lobethal-Lutheran-School/LLS-Blinky/README.md

 This repository contains the schematic, layout and gerber files for Lobethal Lutheran School's themed Blinky PCB.

-The Blinky project allows students to try soldering, and learn about algorithms and coding of embedded devices; in this case, an Atmel attiny13/45/85 eight pin microcontroller.
+The Blinky project allows students to try soldering, and learn about algorithms and programming of embedded devices; in this case, an Atmel attiny13/45/85 eight pin microcontroller.

 ![Image](images/pcb-back.jpg)
 ![Image](images/pcb-front.jpg)